Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Automatic image grading is inherently problematic and this plugin is not the place to make the final determination on whether an image is acceptable or not.
 Towards that end, the plugin will never delete any of your images.
 You are also free to disable Image Grading and manage the accepted count on your Exposure Plans manually - for example after reviewing the images yourself or using more sophisticated (external) analysis methods.

-See Post-acquisition for details.
+See Acquired Images for details.